GSA-TTS/atj-platform/documents/adr/0013-authentication.md

 ## Context

 The Form Platform requires a method of authenticating users.
-As a government-wide federated service hosted by [TTS](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services), we are inclined to default to [Login.gov](https://login.gov/) unless circumstances prevent its usage.
+We are inclined to default to [Login.gov](https://login.gov/), a government-wide federated service hosted by [TTS](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services), unless circumstances prevent its usage.

 When using Login.gov, we need to choose which library and other integration details we will leverage.